tomzx/blog.tomrochette.com-content/agi/php-brain/article.md

 Are the input/process/output tasks done in a sequential or parallel manner?
 If done in a sequential manner, we need to manage how long the task may execute
 * Internal vs external interruptions

+# Notes
+* How are feedback loops implemented?
+If the brain sends some signal to the arm, how can it tell if the sent signal did what was expected?
+* How can a stimuli be mapped to a brain activation?
+Considering the brain action map will most likely change over time, how can we track a concept?
+Do we need to provide it as input and record what the activation state looks like?
+* Composition, inheritance, instantiation, generalization, dependency, association, aggregation

 # See also